projekt0n/github-nvim-theme/CONTRIBUTING.md

-# Contributing to github-nvim-theme
+# Contributing

-We love your input!
 We want to make contributing to this project as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code